MedMassous/MedMassous/README.md

 ## 🎯 Objective

-Aspiring Cybersecurity Engineer with a background in computer science and Business Intelligence, seeking to start a career in cybersecurity where I can apply analytical thinking and technical skills to identify vulnerabilities, analyze security threats, and help protect systems and data.
-Passionate about continuous learning, hands-on security research, and building practical projects to develop expertise in modern cybersecurity practices.
+Aspiring Cybersecurity Engineer with a background in computer science and Business Intelligence.
+Interested in identifying vulnerabilities, analyzing security threats, and protecting systems and data.
+Currently building hands-on experience through security labs, practical projects, and continuous learning.

 ---